WuLabMDA/CIPHER/README.md

 ## Contact

-For questions, contributions, or issues, please open a GitHub issue or contact the corresponding research team.
+For questions, contributions, or issues, please open a GitHub issue or contact: muneeramgad@gmal.com.